 Directions: Do your homework first before starting this activity.
 Research options for buying a home or renting an apartment using the resources listed below.

-Resources: Buying a Home. practicalmoneyskills.com/ff69
+Resources: Buying a Home. practicalmoneyskills.com/ff69 Renters Rights. practicalmoneyskills.com/ff70

-Renting an Apartment. practicalmoneyskills.com/ff70

-What are the rights, responsibilities, and risks of renting vs. buying?
+What are the rights and responsibilities of renting vs. buying?

-List the differences between renting and buying in the table below:
+List the difference between renting and buying in the table below:

 Renting Buying

 Rights

 Responsibilities

 Risks

-NI3K3